-Barracuda Content Shield provides visibility into customer web activity while enforcing access policies across all users and devices.
-With more than 170 URL categories, Barracuda Content Shield does more than protect your customers from malicious websites; it also ensures that you’re protecting their employees from accessing sites that would violate company policy, norms, and standards.
+Barracuda Content Shield (BCS) provides visibility into customer web activity while enforcing access policies across all users and devices.
+With more than 170 URL categories, BCS does more than protect your customers from malicious websites; it also ensures that you’re protecting their employees from accessing sites that would violate company policy, norms, and standards.

 With BCS Plus, you can either use preset filtering policies or create customized policies for a particular user or group, and base policies on either categories, domains, or URLs.

 Configuring Local or LDAP Users and Groups

 If you have not already done so, you can either manually add local users and groups, or synchronize your LDAP / AD services with the BCS service – this enables you to apply policies by users and / or groups.
 To connect to your LDAP, see LDAP Active Directory and BCS.
 Or you can choose to Manually Configure Local Users and groups.